 a.
 Ice cream at a local ice cream shop, or pizza at the local pizza place.

 b.
-Child chooses restaurant next time the family goes out for dinner.
+The child chooses a restaurant next time the family goes out for dinner.

 c.
-Child chooses a movie to rent for family movie night.
+The child chooses a movie to rent for family movie night.

 d.
-Child chooses an activity with mom or dad.
+The child chooses an activity with mom or dad.
 This might be fishing, playing a favorite board game, or going to the mall